rwilliams/jrubywiki/GettingStarted.md

 Installing and Using Ruby Gems
 ------------------------------

 The RubyGems can be easily installed with JRuby with the following command:

-    jruby -S gem install rails mongrel jdbc-mysql activerecord-jdbcmysql-adapter
+    jruby -S gem install rails activerecord-jdbcpostgresql-adapter

 Many Gems will work fine in JRuby; however, some Gems build native C libraries as part of their install process.
 These Gems will not work in JRuby unless the Gem has also provided a Java equivalent to the native library.

-Mongrel and Hpricot are two examples of Gems that build their native library in a platform independent manner.
+Mongrel and [JSON](http://flori.github.io/json/) are two examples of gems that build their native library in a platform independent manner.
 Each of them specify a parsing library using the Ragel language and a Ragel program can be automatically converted into either C or Java as part of the compile process.

 Also, keep in mind that installing gems from behind a firewall will require setting the `HTTP_PROXY` or passing the `http-proxy` argument.
 For example: